2010 Miami Dolphins season

-The 2010 Miami Dolphins season was the franchise's 41st season in the National Football League, the 45th overall and the third under head coach Tony Sparano.
-The Dolphins failed to improve upon their 7–9 record in 2009, and placed in third in the AFC East that year.
+The 2010 season was the Miami Dolphins' 41st in the National Football League (NFL), their 45th overall and their third under head coach Tony Sparano.
+The Dolphins matched their 7–9 record from 2009, and placed in third in the AFC East.

 Offseason personnel moves

 Staff Changes

 In September 2010, Bill Parcells, stepped down as Vice President of Football Operations, but remaining as a consultant.
 He was later criticised for not making the right choices to improve the team.

 The Dolphins lost their first coach of the offseason—outside linebackers coach Jim Reid—on January 8, when Reid was named defensive coordinator and associated head coach under Mike London at the University of Virginia.

 That same week, inside linebackers coach George Edwards was named defensive coordinator at the University of Florida under Urban Meyer and acting head coach Steve Addazio.
 He would later go on to fill the Buffalo Bills' defensive coordinator position.

 On January 11, the Dolphins fired defensive coordinator Paul Pasqualoni after the team finished 25th in the league in points allowed during the season.
 He was quickly replaced by former Denver Broncos defensive coordinator, Mike Nolan, less than 24 hours after resigning his post in Denver.
 Former New York Giants defensive coordinator Bill Sheridan was named linebackers coach to replace both Edwards and Reid.